helpbuttons/hb-docs/docs/English/2philosophy.md

 ## History

-We've been working on this concept since 2012, testing and changing prototypes and teams, and now — after many tests, mock-ups, and 2 beta versions — we have a better design and understanding of what Helpbuttons should be.
+Helpbuttons has been in development since 2012, through several prototypes, design iterations, and changing teams.
+Two beta versions preceded the current release.

-During the 2021 COVID crisis, the team could make some tests and improved the first prototype.
-We also realized the urgent need for better social cooperation tools.
-If we want communities to be resilient and prepared, we need to cultivate connections and social integration every day, not just in crisis moments.
+The 2021 COVID crisis served as a stress test for community cooperation tools and underlined a gap: most communities lacked the infrastructure to coordinate mutual aid in real time.
+This period accelerated development and sharpened the project's focus.

-Collaborative apps require a large amount of technical support and design effort that can't be sustained by a single-purpose project.
-We see that many useful collaborative apps fail because they serve just one commitment or one small community — the work required makes them unsustainable.
-Building an app to help elders in your town is useful, but it probably won't get enough economic and professional support to survive long-term.
-The same problem is being solved in parallel by many others — for food sharing, transport sharing, house sharing, skill exchange, and countless other purposes.
-Why not unify the effort?
+Following the crisis, part of the team behind [Frenalacurva](https://frenalacurva.net) — a coordination platform built during the pandemic by the open-source studio [Kaleidos](https://kaleidos.net) — began collaborating with Helpbuttons.
+The shared goal was to build a tool that would work not only in emergency situations, but as general-purpose infrastructure for community coordination in everyday life.

-We think it's possible.
-We analyzed the common structure of collaborative apps and designed a base skeleton with the core fields they all share, plus a modular layer that can be adapted to any purpose.
-We need people to help refine these designs, sustain community support, and develop modules that extend the base for more use cases.
+The core problem the project identified is structural: collaborative apps require sustained technical and design effort that single-purpose projects rarely achieve.
+Many useful tools for food sharing, skill exchange, transport, or local services have been built in isolation — solving the same underlying coordination problem separately, and often failing for the same reasons.
+Helpbuttons was designed as shared infrastructure: a common base that any community can adapt to their specific purpose, without starting from scratch.

 ---